panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 `Object.assign(object, defaults)` mutates `original` parameter by merging the properties of `defaults` object into it.

-The problem with `addDefaultsImpure()` is the great deal of complexity that it adds: you have to *remember* that the argument object is mutated.
+The problem with `addDefaultsImpure()` is the cognitive load: you have to *remember* that the argument object is mutated.

-Let's make the function pure by making the merge operation immutable:
+Let's make the function pure by using an immutable merge operation:

 ```javascript
 function addDefaultsPure(original, defaults) {